ThibaudDauce/thibaud-dauce/posts/2015-11-07-live-without-flash.md

 youtube-dl link-to-your-video
 ```

-You can also download YouTube playlists, pages, etc..
-There is a lot of options like `--write-all-thumbnails` or `--write-subs`.
+You can also download YouTube playlists, pages, etc… There are a lot of options like `--write-all-thumbnails` or `--write-subs`.
 Just check the man page, everything is explained.

 ### Livestreamer